Victoria’s Secret Model Alessandra Ambrosio Hits The Beach In A Skimpy String Bikini

 Alessandra also revealed her toned body to the world on her official Instagram account, as she shared a snap of herself rocking a fun orange bikini with her 9.2 million followers on August 12.

-During another trip to the beach, Ambrosio was rocking a bright orange two piece as she played in the sand while rocking light daisy duke-esque short shorts while holding on to a volleyball.
+During another trip to the beach, Ambrosio was rocking a bright orange two-piece as she played in the sand while rocking light daisy duke-esque short shorts while holding on to a volleyball.

-“Hot summer days,” she captioned the snap on the social media site, adding a sunshine, a volleyball and an explosive emoji to her caption.
+“Hot summer days,” she captioned the snap on the social media site, adding a sunshine, a volleyball, and an explosive emoji to her caption.

-Alessandra then shared yet another bikini photo with her fans, this time sporting another fun two piece swimsuit.
+Alessandra then shared yet another bikini photo with her fans, this time sporting another fun two-piece swimsuit.

 The snap Ambrosio posted to Instagram on August 11 showed her and a group of friends all posing in their swimwear in the back of a pickup truck during what appeared to be a girl’s trip.